Situated just 30 miles from London in the

 Basildon's population is well in excess of 120,000.

 areas undergoing total transformation, leaving little of the past remaining.
-Scores of road
+Hundreds of road names disappeared along with

-purchased - as the Government appointed Basildon Development Corporation strove to transform
+purchase orders - as the Government appointed Basildon Development Corporation strove to transform

 the area into a modern town.